-All students enrolled in applied lessons will receive a minimum of 14 lessons per semester.
-Lesson meetings are a minimum of 30 minutes for 1-credit lessons, and 50 minutes for 2-credit lessons.
-50-minute lessons are intended for students who plan to pursue a music degree with a performance emphasis.
-All lessons are listed as "TBA" (to be arranged) in the class schedule.
-Students are responsible for contacting the instructor to arrange a mutually convenient weekly meeting time for the semester.
-Contact must be made prior to the final Friday of the week of classes.
-Students who fail to make contact with the instructor by that time will be dropped from the roster.
+All students enrolled in applied lessons will receive at least 14 lessons per semester.
+Lesson meetings are 30 minutes for 1-credit lessons and 50 minutes for 2-credit lessons.
+50-minute lessons are for students pursuing a music degree with a performance emphasis.
+The class schedule lists all lessons as "TBA" (to be arranged).
+Students are responsible for contacting the instructor to organize a mutually convenient weekly meeting time for the semester.
+Students must make contact before the final Friday of the week of classes.
+The registration office will automatically drop students from the roster who fail to contact the instructor.

-Applied music lessons for music majors are offered at two undergraduate levels:
+The music department offers applied music lessons for music majors at two undergraduate levels: